East Pakistan Communist Party (Marxist–Leninist)

-East Pakistan Communist Party (Marxist–Leninist), a communist party in the erstwhile East Pakistan.
+East Pakistan Communist Party (Marxist–Leninist) was a communist party in the erstwhile East Pakistan.
 The party emerged in 1966, after a split in the Communist Party of East Pakistan.
 Sukhendu Dastidar became the general secretary of EPCP(M-L).

 Bangladesh Liberation War and aftermath

 In 1971, Mohammad Toaha and Abdul Haq refused to participate for the independence of Bangladesh.
 After the war two separate EPCP(M-L)s were formed, one led by Toaha's EPCP(M-L) which evolved into the Communist Party of Bangladesh (Marxist-Leninist) and the other led by Abdul Haq.
 Mohammad Toaha's party denounced Charu Majumdar's ideology of class annihilation.

 In 1978 Haque's party took the name Revolutionary Communist Party of Bangladesh (Marxist-Leninist).